Kings Park (NSW)

 The exceptional employment performance in Kings Park places it among Australia's strongest labour markets

-Kings Park has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate is 0.9%, as of September 2025.
+Kings Park has a skilled workforce with essential services sectors well represented.
+Its unemployment rate is 0.9%.
+Over the past year, estimated employment growth was 5.3%.

-The area has a strong specialization in education & training, with an employment share 1.3 times the regional level.
-Conversely, professional & technical services have lower representation at 5.6% compared to the regional average of 11.5%.
-There are 1.7 workers for every resident, indicating that Kings Park functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 5.3%, while labour force increased by 4.8%, resulting in a decrease in unemployment by 0.5 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and an increase in unemployment by 0.2 percentage points during the same period.
-State-level data to 25-Nov shows NSW employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kings Park's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, assuming constant population projections for illustrative purposes.
+Education & training has a strong representation with an employment share of 1.3 times the regional level.
+Conversely, professional & technical services have lower representation at 5.6%, compared to the regional average of 11.5%.
+There are 1.7 workers for every resident in Kings Park, indicating it functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 5.3% while labour force grew by 4.7%, resulting in a decrease of unemployment by 0.5 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, with an increase in unemployment of 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kings Park's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment